Carbell Ito

-Kazumasa Ito (伊藤一正, Itō Kazumasa), professionally known by his ring name, Carbell Ito, is a Japanese professional wrestler and businessman signed to All Japan Pro Wrestling (AJPW).
+Kazumasa Ito (伊藤一正, Itō Kazumasa), known by his ring name Carbell Ito, is a Japanese professional wrestler and businessman signed to All Japan Pro Wrestling (AJPW).
 He is a former AJPW TV Six-Man Tag Team Champion, as well as the representative director of the Japanese auto retail company he founded, Carbell.

 Professional wrestling career

 Mexican independent circuit (2016)

 In late 2015, Ito traveled to Mexico because he did not meet the minimum entry height requirement of 180 cm (5 ft 11 in) for Japanese professional wrestling organizations.
 He made his wrestling debut in Mexico in January 2016.
 On 19 November 2016, he made his Japanese debut at the Korakuen Hall by teaming up with wrestlers Manabu Hara and Akebono against wrestlers Zeus, Naoya Nomura, and Hiroshi "Dokonjo" Kondo.

 All Japan Pro Wrestling (2017–present)

 Ito made his professional wrestling debut in All Japan Pro Wrestling at AJPW Chiba Extra Dream 16 on 9 July 2017, where he teamed up with Takao Omori to defeat Kazuki Okubo and Manabu Hara in a tag team competition.

 During his time with AJPW, Ito competed in various championships.
-He is a three-time AJPW TV Six-Man Tag Team Champion, a title which he first won alongside Takao Omori and Black Menso-re by defeating Daimonji So, Revlon, and Ryouji Sai at AJPW Prime Night on 13 December 2020, making them inaugural champions.
-He won the title once more alongside "Yoshitatsu Kingdom" stablemates Seigo Tachibana and Yoshi Tatsu at AJPW Summer Action Series 2021 on 22 July 2021 by defeating Total Eclipse (Tajiri, Yusuke Kodama and Hokuto Omori).
+He is a three-time AJPW TV Six-Man Tag Team Champion, a title that he first won alongside Takao Omori and Black Menso-re by defeating Daimonji So, Revlon, and Ryouji Sai at AJPW Prime Night on 13 December 2020, making them inaugural champions.
+He won the title once more alongside "Yoshitatsu Kingdom" stablemates Seigo Tachibana and Yoshi Tatsu at AJPW Summer Action Series 2021 on 22 July 2021 by defeating Total Eclipse (Tajiri, Yusuke Kodama, and Hokuto Omori).

-On 7 December 2022, the eighth night of the Real World Tag League, Ito teamed up with Black Menso-re to unsuccessfully challenge Gungnir Of Anarchy (Masao Hanahata and Yusuke Kodama), Masao Inoue and Takao Omori, and Tajiri and Yoshi Tatsu for the All Asia Tag Team Championship.
+On 7 December 2022, on the eighth night of the Real World Tag League, Ito teamed up with Black Menso-re to unsuccessfully challenge Gungnir Of Anarchy (Masao Hanahata and Yusuke Kodama), Masao Inoue and Takao Omori, and Tajiri and Yoshi Tatsu for the All Asia Tag Team Championship.